Slayer95/aura-bot/CLI.md

 This flag is enabled by default.

+## \`--load-in-game\`

+This flag allows players into the game, in a paused state, as soon as each of them finishes loading.
+This allows them to preview the game map and chat together, while waiting for others to finish loading the game themselves.

+This option is equivalent to ``<hosting.load_in_game.enabled>`` in `config.ini`

+This option is equivalent to ``<map.hosting.load_in_game.enabled>`` in map configuration

+This flag is disabled by default.

+## \`--no-load-in-game\`

+This flag ensures the game loading screen stays up before every player has finished loading the game.
+This ensures that faster players will not get unfair advantages due to previewing the map too early.

+This option corresponds to ``<hosting.load_in_game.enabled>`` in `config.ini`

+This option corresponds to ``<map.hosting.load_in_game.enabled>`` in map configuration

+This flag is enabled by default.

+## \`--join-in-progress-observers\`

+This flag allows the game to remain being announced over LAN and PvPGN servers even after it has started.
+Observers may still join the started game, at any of the game slots the map configuration allows.

+If the map has Custom Forces enabled, only the designated game slots may be used for observers to watch an ongoing game.
+More than one observer may watch the game concurrently using any game slot.

+This option is equivalent to ``<hosting.join_in_progress.observers>`` in `config.ini`

+This option is equivalent to ``<map.hosting.join_in_progress.observers>`` in map configuration

+This flag is disabled by default.

+## \`--no-join-in-progress-observers\`

+This flag causes the game to stop being announced over LAN and PvPGN servers as soon as it starts.
+Only observers that were in the lobby by the time the game started will be able to watch the game.

+This flag is enabled by default.

+## \`--join-in-progress-players\`

+This flag allows the game to remain being announced over LAN and PvPGN servers even after it has started.
+Players may still join the started game, at any of the game slots the map configuration allows.

+If the map has Custom Forces enabled, only the designated game slots may be used for players to join a game.
+Note that a single game slot cannot be used for more than one actual player, not even if they disconnect.

+This option is equivalent to ``<hosting.join_in_progress.players>`` in `config.ini`

+This option is equivalent to ``<map.hosting.join_in_progress.players>`` in map configuration

+This flag is disabled by default.

+## \`--no-join-in-progress-players\`

+This flag causes the game to stop being announced over LAN and PvPGN servers as soon as it starts.
+Only players that were in the lobby by the time the game started will be able to play the game.

+This option corresponds to ``<hosting.join_in_progress.players>`` in `config.ini`

+This option corresponds to ``<map.hosting.join_in_progress.players>`` in map configuration

+This flag is enabled by default.

 ## \`--log-game-commands\`

 This flag causes all usage of game commands to be logged persistently.